 For knee injury compensation claim information click here.

-To find out more information on whether or not you have a claim for clinical negligence compensation, you can contact Scott Rees and Co, either by making a claim using the claim form on the right hand side of this page, or by calling us free from a land line on 0800 61 43 61.
+To find out more information on whether or not you have a claim for clinical negligence compensation, you can contact Scott Rees and Co, either by making a claim using the claim form on the right hand side of this page, or by calling us free.

 Medical Negligence Case Studies